Finch Seed Mixes

-Oily seeds should constitute the other 12.5% of the daily dry seed mix.
-As noted elsewhere in this guide, this percentage should be upped during breeding and moulting.
+Oily seeds need to make up the final 12.5% of the daily dry seed mix.
+As is mentioned elsewhere in this guide, the amount of oily seeds your birds are receiving needs to be upped during the moulting season

-Millet, hemp, niger and rape are actually grains, strictly speaking, but they’re included here due to their high fat content.
+Millet, hemp, niger and rape are, stricly speaking, grains but they are included in this list due to their high fat content.

-- Hemp (bashed about a bit, to crack the tough husks)
+- Hemp (needs to be thrashed about a bit to crack the tough husks)

-- Pumpkin (soaked and allowed to germinate first)
+- Pumpkin (needs to be soaked and allowed to germinate first)

 Sprouting seeds are a good source of nutrients for finches

-To get the DIY germination going, rinse a small batch of seeds under a tap in a plastic sieve and then soak in a bowl in fresh cold water for no more than 8 hours.
-Any longer than this and they will begin to ferment.
-Rinse the seeds again in a sieve, and then suspend it over the bowl and cover it.
-Between 24 and 48 hours later the seeds will start to sprout.
-Rinse them every 8 hours or so to prevent mildew forming.
+To start sprouting the seeds at home, rinse a small batch of seeds under a tap in a plastic sieve and then soak them in a bowl of cold water for around 8 hours, no longer or they will begin to ferment.
+After the 8 hours have passed, rinse the seeds again in a sieve and then suspend the bowl and cover it.
+After 24-48 hours the seeds will begin to germinate.
+RInse them gently every 8 hours or so to prevent mildew from forming.

-Once sprouted, dry the seeds on a tea towel before giving them to the finches.
-Never offer them too cold (i.e. from the fridge).
-The most palatable seeds for birds are ones that have only just germinated.
-Serving them ones that have sprouted a little more is good for them nutritionally, however, so you should offer a portion of your DIY sprouts over a three day period.
+Once the seeds have sprouted, dry them on a tea towel before giving them to your birds.
+Never serve your finches cold seeds (i.e. ones that have just come out of the freezer).
+The ideal seeds for birds are the ones that have only just germinated.
+Serving them slightly more sprouted seeds is good for them in terms of nutrition, though you should offer a portion of your DIY sprouted seeds over a 3 day period.